Vassar College: Campus

+The campus is in Poughkeepsie Town, adjacent to Poughkeepsie City.
+The area around the campus appeared as a census-designated place (CDP) in the 2020 U.S. census, with a population of 2,472.

 Architecture

 Vassar's campus, also an arboretum, is 1000 acre and has more than 100 buildings, ranging in style from Collegiate Gothic to International, with several buildings of architectural interest.
 At the center of campus stands Main Building, one of the best examples of Second Empire architecture in the United States.
 When it was opened, Main Building was the largest building in the U.S. in terms of floor space.
 It formerly housed the entire college, including classrooms, dormitories, museum, library, and dining halls.
 The building was designed by Smithsonian architect James Renwick Jr. and was completed in 1865.
 It was preceded on campus by the original observatory.
 Both buildings are National Historic Landmarks.
 Rombout House was purchased by the college in 1915 and added to the National Register of Historic Places in 1982.

-Many original brick buildings are scattered throughout the campus, but there are also several modern and contemporary structures of architectural interest.
-Ferry House, a student cooperative, was designed by Marcel Breuer in 1951.
-Noyes House was designed by Finnish-American architect Eero Saarinen.
-More recently, New Haven architect César Pelli was asked to design the Lehman Loeb Art Center, which was completed in the early 1990s.
-In 2003, Pelli also worked on the renovation of Main Building Lobby and the conversion of the Avery Hall theater into the $25 million Vogelstein Center for Drama and Film, which preserved the original 1860s facade but was an entirely new structure.
+Eero Saarinen made designs for several Vassar dormitories, but only one, the Emma Hartman Noyes House, was completed in 1958.
+Built for roughly 160 students, it was the first part of a circular construction that was to be continued in "Noyes II."
+The starkly modernist building's high cost and structural difficulties with the windows, however, led administrators to leave it at one.
+The dorm's common area is famous for its futuristic design; readings and concerts are held there regularly.
+The Noyes building was also the home of an all-female football team, the Noyes Nymphs, who competed against Ivy League teams in the 1960s and 1970s.

 Libraries

 Vassar is home to one of the largest undergraduate library collections in the U.S. The library collection today – which actually encompasses eight libraries at Vassar – contains about 1 million volumes and 7,500 serial, periodical and newspaper titles, as well as an extensive collection of microfilm and microfiche, with special collections of Ellen Swallow Richards, Albert Einstein, Mary McCarthy, and Elizabeth Bishop.
 Vassar has been a Federal Depository library for selected U.S. Government documents since 1943 and currently receives approximately 25% of the titles available through the Federal Depository Program.
-Since 1988, Vassar has been a New York State Reference Center, part of the New York Depository Program.
-The library also selectively purchases United Nations documents.

-A major renovation to Thompson Library was completed in 2001.

 The interior and exterior of the Van Ingen Art Library was renovated from June 2008 – May 2009 in an effort to restore its original design and appearance.
 This was the library's first major renovation since its construction in 1937.